Fertility Diary: I’m In My 20s & My Partner & I Both Struggle With Fertility

 I spend the holiday months on various medications in an effort to correct my underlying conditions before starting the stimulation cycle (also called a stim cycle), designed to stimulate the ovaries to produce an abundance of mature eggs.

 I take prescription-dosage vitamin D, Levothyroxine (a synthetic thyroid hormone), and Metformin (a diabetes drug that is used off-label to improve symptoms of PCOS).
 I also take every one of the six different herbal supplements our doctor suggested to improve egg health, because, at this point, why not?
 My body has already become a giant science fair project.
-So start popping supps such as CoQ10, and Acai Berry.
+So I start popping supps such as CoQ10 and Acai Berry.

 Cost: $1,600 for diagnostic procedures, medications, supplements, and monitoring.